 - $700 nonrefundable deposit – due at time of application via check or Deac Account

 The time abroad is to be treated the same as a business trip.
 Students are expected to exude consummate professionalism at all times.
 Students will practice timeliness and punctuality, dress appropriately for the environment, communicate with thoughtful and considerate language, prepare in a thorough manner, and comport themselves with honor and integrity at all times.
 Behaviors to the contrary – including tardiness, loud or disorderly behavior in hotels, drunkenness, sleeping or being otherwise disengaged during meetings will be frowned upon and have the potential to adversely affect students’ grades.
 We hope to promote students’ development as world citizens and global business travelers; as such the Global Immersion Experience should be undertaken as a serious academic and professional development endeavor.

 Financial Aid & Assistance

-Limited scholarships, designed to cover up to 50% of the trip cost for the selected course, are available to students who demonstrate academic merit and financial need.
+Limited scholarships are available to students who demonstrate academic merit and financial need.